Anantara is a global hotel chain headquartered in Thailand, with the kind of deeply ingrained service ethos that you’d expect from the Land of Smiles.

 You can just see the inhabited island of Maafushi peeking out next to the wooden barrier.

 I really liked that the pool had a large shelf built into it for sitting whilst enjoying a drink.
 Another fantastic sunset spot.

-There wasn’t much coral near to our bungalow (the entry level Over Water Bungalows are the best for this) however we did see a huge number of squid right next to our steps.
+The table and chairs were the perfect place to enjoy the first coffee of the morning with a few chapters of a good book.
+There wasn’t much coral near to our bungalow (the entry level Over Water Bungalows are the best for this), however we did see a huge number of squid right next to our steps.
 It was amazing watching them suddenly flash from one colour to the next as they caught sight of us.

 Housekeeping were great and turndown really transformed the bedroom.
 After dinner each night we returned to the amber glow of our tranquil sanctum.
 Thickly padded sippers were carefully placed on linen mats, pillows were plumped and towel animals were waiting to greet us.